David Morris (skier): Awards

 Apart from his sporting achievements and Olympic Silver Medal, Morris has also received various other honours and awards, including:

 – 2014 Ski and Snowboard Australia Athlete of the Year, Joint winner with Torah Bright.

 – 2014 Sir Wilfred Kent Hughes Award: Awarded by the Victorian Olympic Council.

 – The award for "Senior Sportsman of the Year" at Whitefriars College in 2014 (David's high-school) has been named in his honour.

 – 2013 Ski and Snowboard Australia Aerial Skiing Athlete of the Year.

 Current statistics

 As at 11 September 2015, Morris is ranked 30th in the world based on FIS points.

 At the Sochi 2014 Olympic Winter Games, he qualified 3rd in the Olympic Winter Games selection rankings.
 Morris finished the 2013–2014 Aerial Skiing World Cup season in 6th place.
 He has yet to compete in a subsequent World Cup season.

 He holds the Australian Record for the highest point score of 247.91 at the Lake Placid World Cup on 18 January 2013, and the second highest point score of 242.93 at the Val Saint-Côme Freestyle skiing World Cup on 12 January 2013, for two consecutive jumps in an international competition.

-Training

-Morris travels extensively to the USA, Canada, Switzerland and Finland to train, jumping on snow during winter, and into water during warmer months.
-Morris is coached by Joe Davies and Jeff Bean, who formerly competed in aerial skiing for Canada.
-He has also benefited greatly from periodic coaching assistance by Michel Roth who is the Swiss Head Coach but is generous with his help for all athletes in aerial skiing.

-His coach at the Sochi 2014 Olympic Winter Games were Cord Spiro and Eli Budd.